AGnarlyNarwhal/cse360_webapp/README.md

 ```

 <h2> And then that's it! </h2>
 The project is set up in production.
-Just make sure that you change Debug=True to false in django's settings.
+Just make sure that you change Debug=True to False in django's settings.
 You can run and build tests to your hearts content.
 And should you feel like adding more servers or databases, it's childs play to just add a few lines to the nginx configuration file.

 To start nginx and gunicorn, make sure your in the same directory as django's manage.py file, then run: